JensDll/vue3-form-validation/README.md

 > To prevent overly aggressive error messages, keyed rules will only be called
 > after all fields with connected rules have been touched.

 To determine if a call should result in an error, it will check if the rule's return value is of type `string`.
-For convenience, you can put some of the more general rules in a separate file and reuse them wherever you need:
+There are no build-in rules included in this package, as implementation details may differ across applications.
+However, here is an example of how some generic rules might look like:

 `rules.js`
 ```ts